JakubDomarecki/BestShop/README.md

+# BestShop
-## This is a presentation page for the workshop of a company that offers online store management services and also provides the appropriate software for this.
+This is a presentation page for the workshop of a company that offers online store management services and also provides the appropriate software for this.

 ## Explore my app: